 It is easier than ever to save money when you make purchases online or in-store with these money-saving apps that give you rewards points or cash back.
 The best part is that you are rewarded for the expenses you make anyways.

-Drop is a free cash back app that automatically rewards you when you shop using your registered debit or credit cards at up to 5 of your favourite retailers.
-It is present in Canada and the U.S.
+Drop is a free cash back app that automatically rewards you when you shop using your registered debit or credit cards at participating retailers.
+It is available in Canada and the U.S.

 Get more details in this Drop review.